Prediction and Optimal Feedback Steering of Probability Density Functions for Safe Automated Driving

 We next propose a two layer computational framework for the ego vehicle: PDF prediction followed by PDF control.
-In practice, a third layer at the lower level may exist whichis responsible for safety checks at a higherfrequency than the prediction and control layers.Based on safety evaluation at this level, corrective actionscan be applied such as lane change abort or emergency braking.
+In practice, a third layer at the lower level may exist which is responsible for safety checks at a higher frequency than the prediction and control layers.
+Based on safety evaluation at this level, corrective actions can be applied such as lane change abort or emergency braking.